 Library and Archives Service

-Library Search, the University’s Library Catalogue is the key to dicovering resources in the Library.
-Library Search is divided into 3 search scopes Everything, BU Library Collections and Articles Search.
+Library Search, the University’s Library Catalogue is the key to discovering resources in the Library.
+Library Search is divided into 4 search scopes Everything, BU Library Collections, Articles Search and Bangor E-Resources.

 The relevant search scope can be selected either from the drop down menu at the end of the search box